openbabel/documentation/UseTheLibrary/CSharp.rst

 CSharp and OBDotNet
 ===================

-**OBDotNet** is a compiled assembly that allows OpenBabel to be used from the various .NET  languages (e.g. Visual Basic, C#, IronPython, IronRuby, and J#) on Windows, Linux and MacOSX.
+**OBDotNet** is a compiled assembly that allows Open Babel to be used from the various .NET  languages (e.g. Visual Basic, C#, IronPython, IronRuby, and J#) on Windows, Linux and MacOSX.
 The current version is OBDotNet 0.4.

 Installation
 ------------